Climb Torne Mountain and enjoy view after view before reaching Osio Rock for a 360° panorama.

 Start following BLUE (Hewitt-Butler).
 It heads up right from the start and parallels the road for a bit.

-0.2 – Continue following BLUE (Hewitt-Butler) over a rocky trail surface.
+Continue following BLUE (Hewitt-Butler) over a rocky trail surface.

-Climb up to a limited viewpoint, then the trail comes up and around for a larger view.
+BLUE (Hewitt-Butler) climbs to a limited viewpoint, then the trail comes up and around for a larger view.
+After this… it’s almost all views in this section.

-0.5 – In an open area with several rock cairns, look for a faint side path leading to the “Stone Living Room”.
+0.5 – In an open area with several rock cairns, look for a faint path ahead leading to the “Stone Living Room”.
 This is an area of chairs made of stacked stones with a nice view.

 It’s easier to spot the living room if the trees aren’t full of leaves.
+The living room configuration has changed slightly over the years.
+In 2023:

 0.8 – Turn LEFT to follow BLUE (Hewitt-Butler) down switchbacks on the “Alternate & Easier Route”.